dareljones/RaboAssignmentBackend/RaboAssignment/README.md

 ```
 	- Right click the project
-	- Run As -> SPring Boot App
+	- Run As -> Spring Boot App
 				or
 	- Press Alt + Shift + X + B
 ```